-Azure Backup is a scalable solution that protects your application data with zero capital investment and minimal operating costs.
+Azure Backup is a scalable solution that helps protect your application data with zero capital investment and minimal operating costs.
 Application errors can corrupt your data, and human errors can introduce bugs into your applications.
 With Azure Backup, your virtual machines running Windows and Linux are protected.

 Azure Site Recovery

-An important part of your organization's BCDR strategy is figuring out how to keep corporate workloads and apps up and running when planned and unplanned outages occur.
-Azure Site Recovery helps orchestrate replication, failover, and recovery of workloads and apps so that they are available from a secondary location if your primary location goes down.
+An important part of your organization's BCDR strategy is figuring out how to keep corporate workloads and apps running when planned and unplanned outages occur.
+Azure Site Recovery helps orchestrate replication, failover, and recovery of workloads and apps so that they're available from a secondary location if your primary location goes down.

-- Provides flexible replication — Using Site Recovery you can replicate workloads running on Hyper-V virtual machines, VMware virtual machines, and Windows/Linux physical servers.
+- Provides flexible replication: By using Site Recovery, you can replicate workloads running on Hyper-V virtual machines, VMware virtual machines, and Windows/Linux physical servers.

-- Eliminates secondary datacenter — You can replicate to a secondary on-premises site, or to Azure.
+- Eliminates secondary datacenters: You can replicate to a secondary on-premises site, or to Azure.
 Using Azure as a destination for disaster recovery eliminates the cost and complexity of maintaining a secondary site.
 Replicated data is stored in Azure Storage.